Magician-Blockchain/Magician-Scanning/README.md

     }

     /**
-     * Filter the transaction data according to the above conditions, and execute the monitoring event
+     * This method is triggered when a transaction matching the above filter criteria is encountered
      * @param transactionModel
      */
     @Override
     public void call(TransactionModel transactionModel) {

     }
 }
 ```